Evidence.com Privacy Level Statement

 CSP may hire subcontractors to provide or enhance Services on its behalf.
 Any such subcontractors will only be permitted to obtain data from the Evidence.com Service to deliver the retained and will be prohibited from using data for any other purpose.

 Prior to onboarding Subprocessors, CSP conducts an audit of the security and privacy practices of Subprocessors to ensure Subprocessors provide a level of security and privacy appropriate to its access to data and scope of services.
-TASER performs periodic due diligence of Subprocessors to ensure security and privacy expectations are being met.
+Axon performs periodic due diligence of Subprocessors to ensure security and privacy expectations are being met.

 Customer Data will remain within the selected region for all backup, replication and disaster recovery.
 Customer Data will be transferred outside the designated region only in circumstances required by law, such as a valid subpoena, or court order.
 Account and Support Data is transferred to and retained in the United States.
-Customer support live chat sessions are transferred and stored in the European Union.

 Data Security Measures